IndomieGorengSatu/Mie/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.